ReagentX/Logria-py/README.md

 ### Completed

+- [x] Init screen when launched with no args
 - [x] Class for parsing paths for shell commands, i.e. resolving paths to tools on the `PATH`
 - [x] Support parsing logs using `Log()` class
 - [x] Switch between stderr and stdout